-- Store containers in a clean garbage bag if you aren’t using immediately
+- Store containers in a clean garbage bag if you aren’t using them immediately

 Use Sterile Soil For Starting Tomato Seeds

 For sure you want to use sterile soil to start tomato seeds because this will give them the best chance of success.
 Also, there are commercial mixes available specifically designed for seed starting.

 I use a commercial seed-starting mix, so I don’t have to worry about my seedlings getting sick or the messy task of sterilizing my garden soil.Scott, Ready Squirrel